 Program overview

 Live your passion for modern digital filmmaking with a career in the film production industry.
-This accelerated two-year Film and Media Production Ontario College Diploma program provides hands-on experience with the equipment and processes used in the film and screen-based media production industry.
-The program is designed to immerse students in the complete workflow of modern digital filmmaking, from production to direction, cinematography, post-production, and delivery.
-Students will participate in the creation of both dramatic and documentary productions, preparing them for careers in the film production sector.
-The program also includes field placements, allowing students to learn and network alongside established industry professionals.
+This accelerated two-year Film and Media Production Ontario College Diploma program, delivered over three academic periods (semesters), provides hands-on experience with the equipment and processes used in the film and screen-based media production industry.
+The program prepares you for careers in the film production sector by immersing you in the complete workflow of modern digital filmmaking, from production to direction, cinematography, post-production, and delivery.
+You will participate in the creation of both dramatic and documentary productions, gaining insights into the responsibilities and expectations of working on film sets while networking with established industry professionals.

 Program structure

-The Film and Media Production program is structured over three academic periods (semesters), providing a comprehensive learning experience.
+The Film and Media Production program is structured to provide a comprehensive learning experience over a two-year period, divided into three academic semesters.
 Key features of the program structure include:

-• Hands-on experience with industry-standard equipment and processes.
+• Delivery: Hands-on experience with industry-standard equipment and processes

-• Field placement opportunities to gain real-world experience.
+• Field Placement: Opportunities to gain real-world experience on film sets

-• A concluding red carpet film premiere event at the Algonquin Commons Theatre.
+• Red Carpet Premiere: The program concludes with a film premiere event at the Algonquin Commons Theatre

 Featured Experiences